jonathanschilling/RemoteComputationKernel/README.md

 # RemoteComputationKernel

-gRPC webservice which can compute stuff
+gRPC webservice which can compute stuff.

+A client is available as well: [RemoteComputationClient](https://github.com/jonathanschilling/RemoteComputationClient)